 The Finished Product

-Using heat-resistant neoprene or rubber gloves, remove the chickens carefully from the cooker and let cool for 5 minutes before serving.
+Using heat-resistant gloves, remove the chickens carefully from the cooker and let cool for 5 minutes before serving.

 Since the beer in the can will be very hot, make sure to support the can as you lift the chicken off the grate.
 You can do this with your gloved hand, or you can grasp the can with tongs to support the chicken from below while using your other gloved hand to steady the chicken.